ishantsolanki/products-listing/README.md

 This creates a production build of the client and serves it from express app

 Fire up the browser and navigate to `http://localhost:3001`

+## Things with scope of improvement

+- The login functionality is pretty basic and is nowhere close to secure.
+Please dont use sensitive imformation